Chiemeka-Nwakama/Ultra-Conserved-Elements-In-Bacteria/README.md

+# Exploration of Ultra Conserved Elements in Bacteria Using Different Parameters

  In the world of genomics, there is often a focus on the differences between RNA sequences, especially when it comes to catching anomalies that could be causing illness in a